openxpki/openxpki/README.md

 ## Release

 There is no planned release schedule, we make new releases after fixing relevant bugs or adding new features.

+### Stable Releases

+With release 3.2/3.3 we started to have two active release lines: A new stable release, which is fully tested and will upgrade seamlessly within the same major version (see https://semver.org/), gets a minor version with even number (3.2.0).
+Updates to this release will be done only for critical bugs, such releases will be announced on the openxpki-users mailing lists.

-Packages for Debian are provided via our [package mirror](http://packages.openxpki.org), prebuild docker images are available via Dockerhub ([whiterabbitsecurity/openxpki](https://hub.docker.com/r/whiterabbitsecurity/openxpki)).
+Packages for Debian are provided via our [package mirror](http://packages.openxpki.org), prebuild docker images are available via Dockerhub ([whiterabbitsecurity/openxpki3](https://hub.docker.com/r/whiterabbitsecurity/openxpki3)).

 Packages for SLES, RHEL, Ubuntu are available via subscription plans.

+### Development Releases

+Development releases will be tagged with an odd number (3.3.x), those releases should not be used in production.
+Packages might be published for such releases, the corresponding docker image is named ([whiterabbitsecurity/openxpki3dev](https://hub.docker.com/r/whiterabbitsecurity/openxpki3dev)).

 ## Getting Started